balena-os/balena-raspberrypi/docs/rpi-secure-boot.md

 ## Re-programming of locked devices

-Once a device is secure boot enabled and is locked down, `rpiboot` needs to use a dedicated signed `boot.img` to expose the encrypted internal storage and allow re-programming.
+Once a device is secure boot enabled and is locked down, re-programming can be done by USB booting a signed flasher images.
+The use of `rpiboot` to expose internal storage is not supported.

 ## Debugging